mongodb/leafygreen-ui/.changeset/angry-teachers-scream.md

 ---
-'@leafygreen-ui/modal': patch
+'@leafygreen-ui/modal': major
 ---

-Remove generic `P` styles and replace with a custom class styles.
-Also reorganizes file structure.
+Removes the default `P` styles applied in darkMode that used to override the color of all `P` tags with `#C1C7C6`.
+Child element colors are now respected and if no colors are explicitly defined for them, they will inherit the color of their parent container.
+Also reorganizes internal file structure.